yasir2000/openwrt-oldwiki-md/OpenWrtDocs/Hardware/Fon/Fonera.rst

 RedBoot config    0xA87EF000  0xA87EF000  0x00001000  0x00000000
 }}}
 == Flashing OpenWrt ==
-[https://dev.openwrt.org/changeset/5898 SVN] trunk supports this atheros SOC. thank you, nbd!
+[https://dev.openwrt.org/changeset/5898 SVN] trunk supports this Atheros SoC. thank you, nbd!

-After you build a kamikaze image with svn trunk for the atheros-2.6 target (or visited http://downloads.openwrt.org/kamikaze), you get the following files in your ./bin/ directory:
+After you build a Kamikaze image with SVN trunk for the Atheros [2.6] target (or visited http://downloads.openwrt.org/kamikaze), you get the following files in your ./bin/ directory:

 {{{
 openwrt-atheros-2.6-root.jffs2-128k